Overseas opportunities for your small business

 eBay made easy

 Whether they are in Shanghai, Sydney or Seattle, eBay is always a great place to find online customers around the world.
-With approximately 165 million users, the site hosted around a billion listings totalling US$19 billion worth of transactions during Q3 of 2016 alone. eBay is a vital market place for any retailer.
+With approximately 165 million users, the e-commerce platform is a vital market place for any retailer.

 For local retailers with an interest in selling online via eBay, Australia Post offers flat rates on parcels up to 5kg, so they are able to provide standardised shipping costs for their customers as well as being able to better project their business’ operating costs.